IMU: Influence-guided Machine Unlearning: Experiment

-We first evaluate on CIFAR-10, trying to forget an entire class category.
+\textbf{Results on class-wise unlearning.} We first evaluate on CIFAR-10, trying to forget an entire class category.
 As shown in \Cref{tab:class-wise}, our proposed method \algname achieves superior unlearning performance.

 IU$^\ast$ fails to effectively preserve the model utility, showing significant drops of $\sim$15\% in accuracy in both $\gD_r$ and the test set $\gD_t$.
 GA and RL perform even worse in this regard.
 The SOTA retain-data-free MU method SCAR$^\ast$ demonstrates strong forgetting ability; however, it comes at the cost of notable degradation in model utility, with accuracies on $\gD_r$ and $\gD_t$ reduced by approximately 14\%.
 We further employ the potent LLM unlearning method, NPO, for image classification.
 It significantly outperforms baselines in both the forget quality and model utility preservation.

 Similarly, our proposed method \algname, not only achieves strong forget capabilities, \ie, 0.02\% on $\gD_f$, but also best preserves the model utility, with only about a 2\% drop on both $\gD_r$ and $\gD_t$, indicating that \algname strikes a desirable balance between effective forgetting and minimal impact on model utility.
 In addition, \algname demonstrates favorable efficiency, is over 3$\times$ faster than SCAR$^\ast$.